-Award-winning comedian Steph Tisdell (The Project, ABC, triple j) returns to Melbourne International Comedy Festival with her brand new show Baby Beryl.
+Award-winning comedian Steph Tisdell (The Project, triple j, ABCTV, Hughesy We Have a Problem) and breakout star of 2019 returns to the Melbourne International Comedy Festival with her brand new show Baby Beryl.

-Steph is a proud Indigenous woman and is quickly making a name for herself as one of Australia’s funniest Aboriginal comedians, putting her in a unique position to encourage other Aboriginal artists to come forward and showcase why they’re the funniest race in the world.
-Steph recently performed with the Aboriginal Comedy All Stars in Edinburgh and London to sold out audiences and rave reviews.
-She is a regular on The Project, co-hosted triple j during Naidoc week with David Woodhead, her 2019 Melbourne International Comedy Festival Gala clip went viral and she was handpicked by Nazeem Hussain to appear on the Stand Up for Christchurch benefit, which aired on Channel 10.
+Steph is a proud indigenous woman and is quickly making a name for herself as one of Australia’s funniest comedians, putting her in a unique position to encourage other Aboriginal artists to come forward and showcase why they’re the funniest race in the world.
+Steph has recently performed sold out shows at The Edinburgh Fringe Festival, Soho Theatre in London and Adelaide Fringe Festival with the Aboriginal Comedy Allstars, she is a regular on The Project, co-hosted Triple J breakfast during Naidoc week alongside David Woodhead, appeared in a yet to be released feature film, and is the host of this years Melbourne International Comedy Festival Gala for Oxfam.
 Steph’s comedy is vulnerable, real and insightful.
 Her witty observations challenge stereotypes in non-offensive and hilarious ways.

 This show contains: Political, religious or racial themes.

 Meet you at the Festival Club where artists hit the MAX WATT’S stage with unpredictable performances and all sorts of spontaneous and ingenious comedy madness.Find out more

 Feeling a little peckish, or fancy a post-show nightcap?
 Visit one of our awesome Drinking and Dining partners!
 Keep your ticket handy – many of our partners offer exclusive deals to Festival-goers!Find out more

 Would you like to renew it?

 Sorry, your cart has expired due to inactivity.